-WHAT ARE THE TOP 3 DATA POINTS IN A GOLF SIMULATOR EVERYONE SHOULD WORRY ABOUT?
+WHAT ARE 3 OF THE TOP DATA POINTS IN A GOLF SIMULATOR EVERYONE SHOULD WORRY ABOUT?

 What data should you prioritize in a golf simulator?
 Looking at all the numbers can be a bit overwhelming, especially if you don’t know what numbers to worry about to start.